 It's super versatile, too–not only can you use this marinade on any cut of steak, but what you do with the steak afterward is totally up to you, too.

 This grilled steak marinade makes for awesome steak tacos or fajitas; it's great in a stir-fry with lots of veggies and rice or a Chimichurri Steak Bowl; you could use it for kebabs or to make a steak salad; and, of course, it's also perfection served just as it is, plain and simple and knock-your-socks-off delicious.

 How long do you need to marinate steak?
-I recommend at least 30 minutes, but if you can swing several hours, that’s even better.
+We recommend at least 30 minutes, but if you can swing several hours, that's even better.
 Overnight works too!

 How to Grill Steak

-Alright, listen up… I know the grill can be intimidating to all my ladies out there (I know I was terrified the first time I ever lit one), but I promise you it is BEYOND EASY and if you know what to look for, you’ll wind up with a perfect steak every time.
+Alright, listen up… we know the grill can be intimidating to some ladies out there, but we promise you it is BEYOND EASY and if you know what to look for, you'll wind up with a perfect steak every time.

-To start, bring your steaks to room temperature.
-And then you want your grill to get super hot.
-I preheat mine to 400F.
-I like my steak to get a nice, delicious char on the outside, so this is extra important.
+To start, bring the steaks to room temperature.
+Then, get your grill super hot.
+We preheat ours to 400F.
+We also like our steak to get a nice, delicious char on the outside, so a hot grill is extra important.

-Of course, how you preheat your grill will depend on whether you’re grilling your steak on a gas grill or a charcoal grill.
-While I love the smoky taste charcoal grills impart, there’s A LOT to be said for the convenience and ease of a gas grill, so that’s my preference.
+Of course, how you preheat your grill will depend on whether you're grilling your steak on a gas grill or a charcoal grill.
+While we love the smoky taste charcoal grills impart, there's A LOT to be said for the convenience and ease of a gas grill, so that's our preference.

-A couple years ago, the Home Depot gifted me the Weber Spirit II 3-Burner Gas Grill and–lemme tell ya–this thing truly brought our grilling experience to the next level!
-I wrote all about why this is the best gas grill under $700 here, but here are a few highlights:
+A couple years ago, the Home Depot let us try the Weber Spirit II 3-Burner Gas Grill and–lemme tell ya–this thing truly brought our grilling experience to the next level!
+We wrote all about why this is the best gas grill under $700 here, but here are a few highlights:

 - The grill gets really hot, cooking evenly and consistently